Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data

-where $s$ is the number of days in the period and $\hat{\bGamma}_d$ can be POET estimators from the ARPM, URPM, and PRVM estimators for the $d$-th day of the period.
-We used three different periods: 252 days, day 1 to day 126, and day 127 to day 252.
-Table \ref{Table-2} reports the MSPE results for the POET estimators from the inputs of the ARPM, URPM, and PRVM estimators.
-We find that for each period and rank $r$, the ARPM estimator has the smallest MSPE.
-The URPM estimator is slightly better than the PRVM estimator, but insignificantly so when compared with the ARPM estimator.
-One possible explanation is that the proposed ARP estimator can help deal with heterogeneous heavy-tailed distributions when estimating integrated volatility matrices.
+$\hat{\bGamma}_d$ can be POET estimators from the ARPM, URPM, RPRVM, and PRVM estimators for the $d$-th day, and $l$ is the averaging length.
+We used $l=1,5,10$, and set the out-of-sample period as day 161 to day 501.
+Then, we split the out-of-sample period into two parts.
+The two periods are denoted by period 1 (day 161 to day 331) and period2 (day 332 to day 501).
+We note that since the PRVM estimator is not robust, the MSPE in \eqref{eq-6.1} may not be a perfect measure.
+Table \ref{Table-2} reports the MSPE results for the POET estimators from the inputs of the ARPM, URPM, RPRVM, and PRVM estimators for $l=1,5,10$.
+We find that the ARPM estimator outperforms other estimators for all periods and averaging lengths.
+This may be because the proposed ARPM estimator can help deal with heterogeneous heavy-tailed distributions and incorporating the heterogeneous heavy-tailedness helps account for the volatility dynamics.

-To check the out-of-sample performance, we applied the ARPM, URPM, and PRVM estimators to the following minimum variance portfolio allocation problem:
+To check the out-of-sample performance, we applied the ARPM, URPM, RPRVM, and PRVM estimators to the following minimum variance portfolio allocation problem: